-Got a new DJ controller as a gift this Christmas?
+Got a new DJ controller?
 Welcome to the exciting world of digital DJing!
-In this article, I want to share with you some advice we share with students on our courses here at the Digital DJ Tips DJ school – advice that’ll help you get off to a fine start with your new gear and hobby.
+In this article, I want to share with you some advice we give to students on our courses here at the Digital DJ Tips online school – advice that’ll help you get off to a fine start with your new gear and hobby.

 7 Tips For New DJs

 - Check the packaging, and keep it somewhere safe – As well as your controller, there are likely to be other items like leads, a product serial number card, extra software offers, a quick start guide and so on.
 Find these things and keep them safe – and save the packaging, because if you get into this hobby you may well find yourself wanting to upgrade your controller sooner than you think!